timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-mst-cloud.md

   Choose this option for larger databases.
   This method allows you to individually migrate tables and chunks.
   If the migration fails mid-way, you can restart from the failure point rather than the beginning.
-With this method, TimescaleDB-specific features will not be migrated.
+With this method, TimescaleDB-specific features won't be migrated.
   See the instructions below to restore your hypertables, continuous aggregates, and policies.